-This suggests that on average, TEF and partner beneficiaries expect their monthly profits to increase substantially over the coming year, which may have implications for the appropriate amount of seed funding needed to support future beneficiaries.
+This suggests that on average, TEF and partner beneficiaries expect their monthly profits to increase substantially over the coming year.
 Finally, TEF and partner beneficiaries report on average spending \$5,484 on purchases of equipment, buildings, etc. over the past year.

 Cash on hand measures how much monetary resources business owners gain from business revenue.
 Some beneficiaries (16%) report having enough cash on hand to cover three or more months, with 18% having enough to cover one to two months, and 17% having enough for three to four weeks.
 Yet nearly half 42% only have enough cash on hand to cover two weeks or less, which puts these beneficiaries in vulnerable positions.